mimowo/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 Additionally, some pod failures are not linked with the container execution, but rather with the internal kubernetes cluster management (see:
 [Scheduling, Preemption and Eviction](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/)).
-Such pod failures should be recongnized as retriable and should not increment the counter for `backoffLimit`.
+Such pod failures should be recongnized as infrastructure failures and should not increment the counter for `backoffLimit`.

 <!--
 This section is for explicitly listing the motivation, goals, and non-goals of